telerik/maui-docs/controls/togglebutton/ripple.md

 <snippet id='togglebutton-ripple-effect' />

-**2.** Define the following snippet to the page's resources to customize the `RippleColor` when ToggleButton is pressed.
+**2.** Тo customize the `RippleColor` when the ToggleButton is pressed, add the following code to the page's resources.

 <snippet id='togglebutton-ripple-visual-states-resources' />